sujithnr/Interactive-Lab-Hub/Lab 1/README.md

 **Include your first attempts at recording the set-up video here.**

+The video shows the first part of the goal which is to have the phone connect to the server established on the desktop.
+Then when the color on the server was changed to green, the phone screen also changed to green.
+The green indicates that the food is fresh.
 Link to Video: https://drive.google.com/file/d/17FmH0yKVu2lY6_4bS3hzo0GJDubrJXR7/view?usp=sharing

 Now, change the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**

+The video shows the screen changing from green to red which is a part of the goal when the food starts to spoil.
 Link to Video: https://drive.google.com/file/d/1Y_OJBLNz67Xb3dKK_k8LHMnq_7C79gSY/view?usp=sharing
 ## Part E. Costume the device